If you are near the person inworld, just right-click their avatar and select Add Friend.

 Click in the toolbar.
 The PEOPLE window opens.

-Click MY FRIENDS to open your friends list.
+Click the FRIENDS tab to open your friends list.

 Mouse over your friend's name and click to view your friend's profile.